-Transportation plan documents may be requested by phone, fax, mail, electronic-mail (e-mail), or in person from the Miami-Dade TPO Office.
+Transportation plan documents may be requested by phone, fax, mail, email, or in person from the Miami-Dade TPO Office.
 Major documents may also be downloaded from the TPO website.
-The distribution of these documents will be made by regular mail, fax, or e-mail, as appropriate.
+The distribution of these documents will be made by regular mail, fax, or email, as appropriate.